-12 Books You Need to Read Before Their Movies Come Out
+12 Books You Need to Read Before You Watch Their Movies

 Ever leave a blockbuster movie and hear everyone squabbling about whether or not the book was better?
 Meanwhile, you’re wondering, “Wait.. .there was a book?”
-Stay in the literary loop, thanks to this list of page-turners that are being adapted to the big screen sometime in the near future.
+Stay in the literary loop, thanks to this list of page-turners that have been recently adapted to the big screen.

 First Man: The Life of Neil A. Armstrong by James R. Hansen

 Hansen’s book remains the only authorized biography of the first human to set foot on the moon.
-Ryan Gosling will star in the film adaptation of this in-depth look at the life of Neil Armstrong and the Apollo 11 mission.
-Damien Chazelle, who won the Best Director Oscar for La La Land, is behind the camera, and the movie debuts October 12, 2018.
+Ryan Gosling starred in the film adaptation of this in-depth look at the life of Neil Armstrong and the Apollo 11 mission.
+Damien Chazelle, who won the Best Director Oscar for La La Land, is behind the camera, and the movie debuted October 12, 2018.
 Here are some more great biographies you should definitely add to your reading list.

 The Hate U Give by Angie Thomas

-Angie Thomas’s debut novel has been on the New York Times bestseller list for months now, thanks to its deft handling of a difficult, relevant subject.
+Angie Thomas’s debut novel has been on the New York Times bestseller list for months, thanks to its deft handling of a difficult, relevant subject.
 Sixteen-year-old Starr witnesses the death of her childhood best friend at the hands of a police officer, and must suddenly decide where she stands on tough issues of social justice.
 If you’re of the opinion that books aimed at teenagers can’t handle “serious” topics, this novel will change your mind.
-The film version will debut on October 19, 2018, and stars The Hunger Games breakout star Amandla Stenberg and Insecure‘s Issa Rae.
+The film version debuted on October 19, 2018, and stars The Hunger Games breakout star Amandla Stenberg and Insecure‘s Issa Rae.

 The Adventures of Sherlock Holmes by Sir Arthur Conan Doyle

 There have been many, many adaptations of Sir Arthur Conan Doyle’s celebrated works, and yet studios are still finding new ways to portray the brilliant detective in the media.
-The next of these will be a fully comedic adaptation starring Will Ferrell and John C. Reilly as Sherlock Holmes and Dr. Watson respectively.
-Called Holmes and Watson, the film comes out on November 9, 2018.
-Bonus genius casting move: Holmes’s nefarious nemesis, Moriarty, is being played by Lord Voldemort himself, Ralph Fiennes.
+The newest of these is a fully comedic adaptation starring Will Ferrell and John C. Reilly as Sherlock Holmes and Dr. Watson respectively.
+Called Holmes and Watson, the film came out on November 9, 2018.
+Bonus genius casting move: Holmes’s nefarious nemesis, Moriarty, is played by Lord Voldemort himself, Ralph Fiennes.
 Count us in!

 The Girl in the Spider’s Web by David Lagercrantz